 j.
 The property is located well inland of the Pacific Ocean coast and the shores of the San Pablo Bay where risk of inundation by seiche or tsunami tends to occur; thus, the site is subject to minimal risk of damage or injury related to seiches or tsunamis.
-The site is also predominantly flat, with slopes of zero to five percent; therefore, the proposed project is not likely to subject persons or structures to risk of damage as a result of landslide or mudflow.
+The site is also predominantly flat, with slopes of zero to five percent (the western boundary of the site, along the banks of the Napa River, does have steeper slopes, but no structures or vineyards are proposed in that portion of the property); therefore, the proposed project is not likely to subject persons or structures to risk of damage as a result of landslide or mudflow.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact X. LAN ID USE AND PLANNING.
-Would the project: a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan (HCP) or natural community conservation plan (NCCP)? \boxtimes a.
-The proposed project site is currently developed with vineyard, orchards, a small pond and residential structures.
-Surrounding land uses are also predominantly agricultural and rural residential and would not be physically modified (as by demolition of an existing structure or division of land), such that the vineyard and winery uses would integrate with the property's surroundings rather than divide an existing, established community.
+X. LAI ND USE AND PLANNING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Physically divide an established community? $\boxtimes$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$

+Potentially Significant Impact Significant With Mitigation Incorporation Less Than Significant Impact No Impact c) Conflict with any applicable habitat conservation plan (HCP) or natural community conservation plan (NCCP)? $\boxtimes$